Tragetaschen/meta-aspnet/README.md

 There has always been Mono available as the .NET implementation outside the Windows universe.
 Mono as runtime isn't "officially" supported by Microsoft, but that only means that you cannot pay Microsoft to give you support.
-ASP.NET Core is actively tested and verified on Mono by the ASP.NET team (for example through CI builds) on a "best effort" basis and overall has been a viable platform.
-Your author has tested the 1.0 RTM version with mono 4.4 on his embedded i.MX6 ARM platform.
+Your author has tested the 2.1 RTM version with mono 5.12 on his embedded i.MX6 ARM platform.

-In November 2016, Microsoft announced upcoming support for Linux/ARM.
-There are some preliminary recipes that try to bring up a .NET Core environment in your distribution.
-So far, both CoreCLR and CoreFX are included and an initial experience based on the `corerun` executable.
-This boots a simple CLR host, but doesn't include the NuGet package management facilities the `dotnet` host offers.

-Running simple, published "Hello World" applications (`dotnet new`) works, ASP.NET Core web applications (`dotnet new -t web`) succeed in serving static files, but complicated workloads like Razor view compilation need the more sophisticated host.
+Since version 2.1, there's official support for Linux/ARM in .NET Core.
+This layer contains a dotnet-source-build recipe that's based off of https://github.com/dotnet/source-build and compiles a runtime and shared library of .NET Core, but not the SDK.
+The source-build build process isn't yet very compatible with the cross-compilation environment in bitbake, so for the time being these recipes are limited to ARM.
+.NET Core has official support for x86 and x64 and it might be possible to adapt the recipe for those.
+Aarch64/ARM64 is very close to being supported by .NET Core, but the 2.1 release doesn't yet.
+If you want to try that and adapt the recipe accordingly, I'd appreciate a PR.

+Linux/ARM on Yocto sumo was found to currently *not* work (https://github.com/dotnet/coreclr/issues/19025).